Orange Bread

 Method

-6 Cool on a rack in the pan for 5 minutes.
+6 Cool: Cool on a rack in the pan for 5 minutes.
 Then remove the loaf from the pan and cool for another 10 to 15 minutes.

-7 While loaf is cooling, prepare optional glaze if using.
+7 Prepare glaze: While loaf is cooling, prepare optional glaze if using.
 Whisk together the lemon juice, orange juice, and powdered sugar until smooth and there are no lumps.
 Place loaf on a serving plate.
 Use a toothpick or skinny skewer to poke holes in the top of the loaf and drizzle the glaze over the loaf.

 *If you are using a 5x9 loaf pan, the loaf will be done earlier.
 Check at 40 minutes.
 You can use this recipe for muffins, in which case the cooking time should be 20-25 minutes.